 We all know of a relationship where a misunderstanding caused friction.
-Eventually or suddenly the relationship was destroyed.
-Time passes and before long, years pass and not two words have been spoken between the two people.
+Eventually, or suddenly the relationship was destroyed.
+Time passes, and before long, years pass, and not two words have been spoken between the two people.
 They may be siblings or parent and child.
 Childhood friendships dissolve in an instant over angry words.
 Friends often immediately regret the cause of the quarrel but don’t know how to start over.

+This day aims to patch up relationships.
+Misunderstandings, unintended words or actions, and simply an unforgiven mistake can tear apart relationships.
 Over time, feelings of resentment, bitterness, and anger cause more than the loss of friendship.
 These feelings add to health problems and also infect other relationships in our lives.

 The act of reconciliation requires some giving to achieve a peaceful balance.
 Someone must make the first move to break down the barriers that have been built.
 And while forgiveness may be a part of the conversation, it isn’t necessarily a requirement.

 - It’s not too late.
 Reach out to that friend or loved one and make a fresh start.

 - Accept the olive branch when it is offered.

 - Use #ReconciliationDay to post on social media.